 Click Here for more info on SECTION AND CHAPTER AWARDS

-Starting January 7, 2013, the SWS website, www.sws.org, will link to the online Student Research Grant Application.
+Starting, December 16, 2013, the SWS website will link to the online Student Research Grant Application.
 All applications must be completed online and include: applicant contact information; a full proposal; cited literature; a budget; a CV; and contact information for two referees who will write letters of recommendation.
-The application package must be submitted via the online submission site by the deadline of February 15, 2013.
-Once applicants have completed their application and submitted it, the SWS office will contact the identified referees with instructions on how to submit a letter of recommendation (letters of recommendation should be submitted via email to Michelle Czosek at firstname.lastname@example.org no later than February 24, 2014.
+The application package must be submitted via the online submission site by the deadline of February 17, 2014.
+Please note: The two required letters of recommendation should be submitted via email to Michelle Czosek at firstname.lastname@example.org no later than February 24, 2014.

 APPLICANT CONTACT INFORMATION

 You will be asked to provide basic contact information - name, designation, phone, email, and institutional affiliation.